groue/GRMustache/Guides/view_model.md

 Your dynamic properties, such as `document.name`, return the value that should render for `{{ name }}`.
 They have the same value as `[document valueForMustacheKey:@"name"]`.

 When you set the value of a read/write property, that value becomes available for `{{ name }}` tags in templates.
 This value is inherited by derived contexts as Mustache sections are rendered.

-It is overriden as soon as a section renders an object that redefines this key:
+As stated above, View Model properties are overriden as soon as a section renders an object that redefines this key.

+For example:

 ```objc
 @interface Document : GRMustacheContext